StephenNneji/SScanSS-2/docsrc/overview.rst

 ################
 General Overview
 ################
-SScanSS-2 can be installed by the downloading the appropriate installer for your operating system and following the instructions in the installation wizard or associated readme files.
-This section provides information on starting, closing and updating SScanSS-2
+SScanSS 2 can be installed by the downloading the appropriate installer for your operating system and following the instructions in the installation wizard or associated readme files.
+This section provides information on starting, closing and updating SScanSS 2

 ******************
-Starting SScanSS-2
+Starting SScanSS 2
 ******************
-SScanSS-2 can be opened via shortcuts or from the command line in both the Windows and Linux operating system.
+SScanSS 2 can be opened via shortcuts or from the command line in both the Windows and Linux operating system.

 .. note::
    It is possible to open multiple instances of the software at once so avoid unnecessary clicks on